NadinHub/NodeJS_exercises/README.md

 ## Ex 3

 Create a **.txt** file that will represent a blog post, you can use *Lorem Ipsum* text.
 Create a simple server that when you visit the home page it will return the contents of a txt file.

+**What I did:** I  created .txt file (using fs.writeFileSync), but I didn't use it.
+Also I created index.html with some HTML code.

+I made the server to return the index.html page.

 ## Ex 4